Ranney RanchRanching Apprenticeship in Corona, New Mexico

 The Ranney Ranch has been in the family since 1968, when George and Nancy Ranney bought two adjoining ranches along the Gallo Canyon near the town of Corona, New Mexico.
 Over the years they practiced sound conservation practices and developed an Angus/Black Baldy herd, gaining a solid local reputation for fine replacement heifers and breeding stock bulls.

-The apprentice at Ranney Ranch will work primarily with Melvin Johnson in day-to-day operations, and with Nancy Ranney on longer-term marketing and planning.
+The apprentice at Ranney Ranch will work primarily with Melvin Johnson in day-to-day operations and on infrastructure improvements and with Nancy Ranney on longer-term marketing and planning.
 Both are deeply committed to mentoring the next generation of ranchers in sound ecological and business practices geared towards the overall resilience of Southwestern grasslands and the communities who steward them.

 Melvin Johnson is a fourth generation New Mexico rancher.
 He and his wife, Esther, came to the Ranney Ranch in 1984 and raised their four children here.
 Melvin has served on his local Soil and Water Conservation board for 20 years and is presently Vice-chair for Region 6 of the New Mexico Association of Conservation Districts.
 He has attended the Graham School of Husbandry and the Noble School of Grazing.
 He has managed the Ranney Ranch for thirty-two years along with having his own herd.